 Rulemaking and regulatory authority lie with the bicameral parliament.
 The parliament consists of 17 members elected for a five-year term in single-seat constituencies to the lower house, and 11 appointed members in the Senate.

-Relevant laws govern all regulations relating to foreign investment in St. Lucia.
+Relevant laws govern all regulations relating to foreign investment in Saint Lucia.
 These laws are developed in the respective ministries and drafted by the Office of the Attorney General.
-Laws that oversee Invest Saint Lucia, the citizenship by investment (CBI) program, and some sector-specific laws such as the Fiscal Incentives Act or tourism-related laws govern FDI.
-St. Lucia’s laws are available online at http://www.govt.lc.
+FDI is covered by the enacting legislation for Invest Saint Lucia, the citizenship by investment (CBI) program, and some sector-specific laws such as the Fiscal Incentives Act or tourism-related laws.
+Saint Lucia’s laws are available online at http://www.govt.lc.